 Fedco Does Not Knowingly Carry Genetically Engineered Seeds

 Please note the word “knowingly.”
 Because of the possibility of contamination, over which we have no control, our pledge necessarily stops short of being an absolute guarantee.
-Although we will not sell any variety represented to us as genetically engineered, we will not be held legally responsible if any of our seed tests positive for genetically modified organisms.
-We apologize for having to split legal hairs, but we all share the reality of genetic drift.Along with more than 150 other seed companies, we have signed:
+Although we will not sell any variety represented to us as genetically engineered, and we refuse any lot of seed that tests positive for GMO content at the lowest detection limit of 0.01%, we will not be held legally responsible if any of our seed tests positive for genetically modified organisms.
+We apologize for having to split legal hairs, but we all share the reality of genetic drift.

 THE SAFE SEED PLEDGE